delocalizer/mumbai/README.md

 storage; the second requires less compute at runtime and should be faster.
-Here we try to improve upon the most naïve implementation of the first approach by creating an aggregate _index_ from the .bai files, so that instead of reading all indices to locate all the offsets we make one query to the index database.
+Here we try to improve upon the most naïve implementation of the first approach by creating an aggregate _index_ from the .bai files, so that instead of reading all indices to locate all the offsets we make one query to the aggregate index.

 # Implementation